Sh33p-exe/imacros-scripts-niche/src/facebook/fb_groups_ultimate_poster/README.md

-# Facebook Group Ultimate Poster
+# Facebook Groups Ultimate Poster
 Auto post with one facebook account into all your groups with multiple posts support as well as images support and intervals.

 ## Feautres